-- Quayside lengths and water depth at load-out quay incl. tidal range, mooring capacities.
+- Quayside lengths and water depth at load-out quay including tidal range, mooring capacities.

-- Channel routes within the harbours to access the quayside in terms of water depth, tidal restrictions, manoeuvrability, height- & breadth restrictions, etc.
+- Channel routes within the harbours to access the quayside in terms of water depth, tidal restrictions, manoeuvrability, height- and breadth restrictions, etc.

 - Jacking capabilities for WTG and/or foundation installation vessel(s) in terms of soil properties and quay wall strength.

-- Load bearing capacities at the quayside incl. determination of potential and available LoLo heavy-lift areas (e.g., WTG full tower foundation) and RoRo possibilities (e.g., MP).
+- Load bearing capacities at the quayside including determination of potential and available LoLo heavy-lift areas (e.g., WTG full tower foundation) and RoRo possibilities (e.g., MP).